recyclejs/recycle/docs/concepts/ParentChild.md

 ```

 ## Parent Child Actions
-In previous example, a component is updating its state based on actions on DOM elements.
+In the previous example, a component is updating its state based on actions on DOM elements.
 But for a larger application, listening on component nodes is not enough.
 What if we want to react on some actions from child components as well?